Singapore Island: Etymology

 Travellers and merchants from around Asia arriving at the Singapore Strait to the South China Sea would have to pass by the island, hence the name Pulau Ujong.
-At the time, the island was also used by the Orang Laut to mean the "End Island".
-Ujong Tanah or "Land at the Furthest" or its variants were also used in European sources as a name for Singapore.
+Similarly, Orang Laut tribes called Singapore the "End Island".
+Ujong Tanah ("Land at the Furthest") or its variants were also used in European sources as a name for Singapore.

+The Kristang name for the island, Pedra Draku ("Rock of Dragons" or "Dragonsrock"), comes from the Dragon's Tail Peninsula found in older maps of the world, identified as the former sub-continent of Sundaland that the island of Singapore now sits on top of.
+The name Pedra Draku thus also has supposed parallels with the Dragon's Teeth Gate or Long Ya Men (龍牙門) that once stood at the front of Keppel Harbour, and also with the Malay name Pulau Ujong, identifying Singapore as the island at the end of the Dragon's Tail Peninsula.

 Legend

-According to a mythical third-century book Record of Foreign countries during the Eastern Wu Period (呉時外國傳), the island was inhabited by cannibals with five to six-inch tails.
+According to the mythical third-century book Record of Foreign Countries during the Eastern Wu Period (呉時外國傳), the island was inhabited by cannibals with five- to six-inch tails, which may have had racial connotations and provokes skepticism.

 Geography

-On a straight line, the island measures approximately 55 km from east to west and 28 km from north to south – with 201 km of coastline.
-The highest point of Singapore is Bukit Timah Hill, with a height of 163.63m (536.8ft) and made up of igneous rock, granite.
+On a straight line, the island measures approximately 55 km from east to west and 28 km from north to south, with 201 km of coastline.
+The highest point of Singapore is Bukit Timah Hill, which is made up of igneous rock and granite and is 163.63 m high.
 Hills and valleys of sedimentary rock dominate the northwest, while the eastern region consists of sandy and flatter land.

-Since 1822, there were land reclamation works by the British, who at that time controlled the island as a colony.
+Since 1822, there have been land reclamation works, first by the British, who then controlled the island as a colony.
 Since independence, the contemporary government of Singapore has continued to increase the size of the island, having increased the area of the main island from 580 km2 in the 1960s to 710 km2 today.
 A further 200 km2 of land is also expected to be added to the main island.

 Extreme points

-The northernmost end of the island is Sembawang.
+The northernmost of Singapore island is Sembawang.
 The westernmost and southernmost points are at Tuas.
-The easternmost point of the island is Changi Bay.
+The easternmost is Changi Bay.